 Link the Navigation format element to a Single Post element to allow users to navigate between posts.
-Note: If “Display a specific post” is selected, using the Navigation element with it will display posts from other boards.

 In a Search format element choose from keyword and/or date range search options, and link to a List, Grid, or Slideshow format element to search post content.

 As with the Category Filter, use the Tag Filter format element to link to a List, Grid, or Slideshow format element and allow users to select from available tags for content displayed in the element.

 The Board element